Holcomb Valley

-Holcomb Valley is a valley located in the San Bernardino Mountains about five miles north of Big Bear Lake.
+Holcomb Valley is a valley located in the San Bernardino Mountains about 5 mi north of Big Bear Lake.
 It was the site of some of the most prolific gold mines in Southern California.
 It was named after William F. Holcomb, who found gold there in 1860.
 Holcomb's discovery spurred the largest gold rush in the Southern California region.
 The boomtown of Belleville was founded near there and flourished for about ten years before being abandoned.
 The site is now registered as California Historical Landmark #619.

 Gold

 In May 1860, gold was found there by William F. Holcomb and Ben Choteau.
 They were miners who had been prospecting at Bear Valley.
 Holcomb found gold while he was tracking a bear in the valley later named after him.
 After Holcomb and Ben Ware filed mine claims on five sites in May 1860 at the County Recorder's office, word spread quickly and prospectors rushed to the area.

-Before long, a gold camp sprang up within 150 inches of where the gold was found.
+Before long, a gold camp sprang up within 150 in of where the gold was found.
 It became a town and, after the first child Belle was born, the new town was named Belleville in her honor.
 It soon became the largest town in San Bernardino County with a population of about 1,500.

 A popular local myth is that Belleville was almost once the County seat.
 The story goes that Belleville residents felt they deserved the honor of being the county seat and placed this measure on the ballot in either 1860 or 1861.
 After the election, ballots were being counted at the County Court House in San Bernardino around an open bonfire when one of the ballot boxes, allegedly from Belleville, was accidentally kicked into the fire and destroyed.
 When the count was completed, Belleville had lost the county seat election by a slim margin of two votes.